Contact:Amy Repke(703) email@example.com

 CAI is the only national membership organization dedicated to fostering vibrant, competent community associations.
 Our mission is to help community associations promote harmony, community, effective leadership and responsible citizenship.
 More than 60 million Americans live in association-governed communities.
 Predictably, there is going to be conflict and misunderstanding in any universe of this size.
 Utopia doesn't exist.
 That's why CAI developed:

-These initiatives are part of Board Member Basics, a free, online learning program for homeowner volunteer leaders.
+These initiatives are part of the Board Leadership Development Workshop, an online learning program for homeowner volunteer leaders.

 A lot of what the general public thinks about homeowner associations is wrong.
 For example, many disputes over the American flag have nothing at all to do with the flag itself; rather, the issue usually involves the placement of permanent flagpoles.
 Another example: Many people think that community association governing boards have unbridled power in perpetuity.
 In fact, association board members are elected by their neighbors and, therefore, can be voted out of office.
 Still another myth: Many people may assume the community association industry strives to perpetuate itself.
 In reality, community associations exist largely because cash-strapped local municipalities require new developments to take responsibility for many of the services once provided by government—street lighting, garbage pickup, snow removal, road maintenance and so on.
 Making builders and developers—and ultimately communities— responsible for common elements requires the establishment of an entity to manage these services.
 That entity is the community association.